Popular-Coding/ventur/pallets/rfp/README.md

 Once you're ready to bid on an RFP, navigate to the `bidOnRFP` extrinsic

+1. Input the RFP Owner Id
-1. Input an existing RFPId
+2. Input an existing RFPId
 2. Input a unique Bid Id
 3. Fill in the bid details, including the owner of the bid, the CID of the the bid stored in IPFS, and the proposed Payment Amount associated with the bid
 4. Click on `Submit Transaction`